solaeus/dust/README.md

 ## Goals

-This project's goal is to deliver a language that not only *works* but that offers genunine value due to a unique combination of design choices and a high-quality implementation.
+This project's goal is to deliver a language with features that stand out due to a combination of design choices and a high-quality implementation.
 As mentioned in the first sentence, Dust's general aspirations are to be **fast**, **safe** and **easy**.

 - **Easy**
   - **Simple Syntax** Dust should be easier to learn than most programming languages.
 Its syntax should be familiar to users of other C-like languages to the point that even a new user can read Dust code and understand what it does.
-Rather than being dumbed down by a lack of features, Dust should be powerful and elegant in its simplicity, seeking a maximum of capability with a minimum of complexity.
+Rather than being held back by a lack of features, Dust should be powerful and elegant in its simplicity, seeking a maximum of capability with a minimum of complexity.
 When advanced features are added, they should never obstruct existing features, including readability.
 Even the advanced type system should be clear and unintimidating.
   - **Excellent Errors** Dust should provide helpful error messages that guide the user to the source of the problem and suggest a solution.
-Errors should be a helpful learning ressource for users rather than a source of frustration.
+Errors should be a helpful learning resource for users rather than a source of frustration.
   - **Relevant Documentation** Users should have the resources they need to learn Dust and write code in it.
 They should know where to look for answers and how to reach out for help.